znsio/specmatic-documentation/documentation/discriminator.md

 For a detailed understanding of OpenAPI discriminator, refer to the [official OpenAPI documentation](https://spec.openapis.org/oas/v3.0.3#discriminator-object).

 ## Example Implementation
-Here's a visual representation of specification example that we will follow throught this documentation.
+Here's a visual representation of specification example that we will follow through this documentation.
 We can observe how discriminator works here:

 ```mermaid
 classDiagram